codeplaysoftware/syclacademy/README.md

 #### Installing AdaptiveCpp

 You will need a AdaptiveCpp (formerly hipSYCL) build from September 2021 or newer.
-Refer to the [hipSYCL installation instructions][hipsycl-installing] for details on how to install AdaptiveCpp.
+Refer to the [AdaptiveCpp installation instructions][adaptivecpp-installing] for details on how to install AdaptiveCpp.

 ### Pre-requisites